serac01/spin-the-wheel-ai/README.md

 Notes:

 - If `GOOGLE_APPLICATION_CREDENTIALS` and/or `FIREBASE_PROJECT_ID` are missing, the backend logs that Firestore is disabled and continues using a fallback seed.

+## Image generation

+`POST /api/spin/image` fetches an image from `pollinations.ai` using the same prompt text as the story generation prompt.

 ## API overview